theosotr/cynthia/README.md

   --version                Prints the current tool's version
 Command: test [options]

-  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1) --timeout <value>        Timeout for testing in seconds -o, --orms <value>       ORMs to differentially test -d, --backends <value>   Database backends to store data (Default Value: sqlite) -S, --store-matches      Save matches
-  --combined               Generate AQL queries consting of other simpler queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of generated AQL queries --max-depth <value>      Maximum depth of generated AQL queries --no-well-typed          Generate AQL queries that are type incorrect --solver                 Generate database records through a solver-based approach --solver-timeout <value>
+  -n, --queries <value>    Number of queries to generate for each schema (default value: 200) -s, --schemas <value>    Number of schemas to generate (default value: 1) --timeout <value>        Timeout for testing in seconds -o, --orms <value>       ORMs to differentially test -d, --backends <value>   Database backends to store data (default value: sqlite) -u, --db-user <value>    The username to log in the database -p, --db-pass <value>    The password used to log in the database -S, --store-matches      Save matches into the 'sessions' directory --combined               Generate AQL queries consting of other simpler queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of the generated AQL queries --max-depth <value>      Maximum depth of the generated AQL queries --no-well-typed          Generate AQL queries that are type incorrect --solver                 Generate database records through a solver-based approach --solver-timeout <value>
-                           Solver timeout for each query --random-seed <value>    Make the testing procedure deterministic by giving a random seed
+                           Solver timeout for each query --random-seed <value>    Make the testing procedure deterministic by giving a random seed --only-constrained-queries
+                           Generate only constrained queries
 Command: generate [options]

-  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1) --combined               Generate AQL queries consting of other simpler queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of generated AQL queries --max-depth <value>      Maximum depth of generated AQL queries --no-well-typed          Generate AQL queries that are type incorrect --solver                 Generate database records through a solver-based approach --solver-timeout <value>
+  -n, --queries <value>    Number of queries to generate for each schema (default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1) --combined               Generate AQL queries consting of other simpler queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of the generated AQL queries --max-depth <value>      Maximum depth of the generated AQL queries --no-well-typed          Generate AQL queries that are type incorrect --solver                 Generate database records through a solver-based approach --solver-timeout <value>
-                           Solver timeout for each query --random-seed <value>    Make the testing procedure deterministic by giving a random seed
+                           Solver timeout for each query --random-seed <value>    Make the testing procedure deterministic by giving a random seed --only-constrained-queries
+                           Generate only constrained queries
 Command: replay [options]

-  -c, --cynthia <value>    cynthia directory for replaying missmatches (default .cynthia) -s, --schema <value>     schema to replay
+  -c, --cynthia <value>    The cynthia directory for replaying missmatches (default value: .cynthia) -s, --schema <value>     schema to replay
   -a, --all                Replay all queries.
-Always use it with --store-matches to not remove matches queries -m, --mismatches <value>
+  -m, --mismatches <value>
-                           Mismatches to replay
-  -o, --orms <value>       ORMs to differentially test -d, --backends <value>   Database backends to store data (Default Value: sqlite)
+                           Replay queries for which ORM previously produced different results --generate-data          Re-generate data while replaying testing sessions -o, --orms <value>       ORMs to differentially test -d, --backends <value>   Database backends to store data (default value: sqlite) -u, --db-user <value>    The username to log in the database -p, --db-pass <value>    The password used to log in the database -r, --records <value>    Number of records to generate for each table --solver                 Generate database records through a solver-based approach --solver-timeout <value>
+                           Solver timeout for each query --random-seed <value>    Make the testing procedure deterministic by giving a random seed
 Command: run [options]

-  -s, --sql <value>        File with the sql script to generate and feed the Database -a, --aql <value>        A file with an AQL query or a directory with many AQL queries -o, --orms <value>       ORMs to differentially test -d, --backends <value>   Database backends to store data (Default Value: sqlite) -S, --store-matches      Save matches
+  -s, --sql <value>        File with the sql script to generate and feed the database -a, --aql <value>        A file with an AQL query or a directory with many AQL queries -o, --orms <value>       ORMs to differentially test -d, --backends <value>   Database backends to store data (default value: sqlite) -u, --db-user <value>    The username to log in the database -p, --db-pass <value>    The password used to log in the database -S, --store-matches      Save matches into the 'sessions' directory
 Command: inspect [options]

-  -c, --cynthia <value>    cynthia directory for inspecting missmatches (default .cynthia) -s, --schema <value>     schema to inspect
+  -c, --cynthia <value>    The cynthia directory for inspecting missmatches (default value: .cynthia) -s, --schema <value>     schema to inspect
   -m, --mismatches <value>
                            mismatches to inspect
 Command: clean [options]

-  --only-workdir           Clean only the working directory .cynthia
+  --only-workdir           Clean only the working directory '.cynthia' -u, --db-user <value>    The username to log in the database -p, --db-pass <value>    The password used to log in the database

 ```